Do you practice and rehearse for a presentation?

 I’ve seen it in operation for myself more than once and have learned from it.

 – I always familiarize myself as much as I can with the technology I’ll be using at each venue for each presentation

 – If I’m using an external venue I always ask for a ‘walk through’ of the technology on site.

 – I go out of my way to make good friends with the A/V support team

-– I arrive for every presentation at least 1 hour early
+– Arriving for every presentation at least 1 hour early helps

 – I test everything, at least twice

 – I do a complete dry run using the projector, remote and audio

 – Wherever possible I try to have a back-up plan

 – I take back up copies of my presentation on a USB and paper